d13co/docs.voi.green/src/storage.md

 The box name is the user's address.
 The value is a concatenation of:

-- uint32 vesting timestamp
+- [uint32] vesting timestamp
-- uint64 dVOI amount
+- [uint64] dVOI amount
-- uint64 and a uint64 amount of VOI paid.
+- [uint64] amount of VOI paid.
 Used for early unmint refunds.